Rush618/atrpg/README.md

-If you have any questions, notice any bugs, or have suggestions on how to improve the code or the gameplay experience, feel  free to email me at:
+If you have any questions, notice any bugs, or have suggestions on how to improve the code or the gameplay experience, feel  free to text me at:

-           rushdeeter@yahoo.com
+           (614) 668 - 9719

 If you find yourself struggling to learn the commands, try reading the "AcceptableLists" file.
-While all of these words are not always accepted, most of them are, most of the time.
+While all of these words are not always accepted they will give you some direction.

 This game was created by Rush Deeter with creative help from Kathy Orta.
 Work began September 9, 2020